SE-TINF22B6/CookPit/sad.md

    - **OpenAI API Integration**: Represents the integration with the ChatGPT API for generating recipes using AI.

 4. **Database**:
-   -**Recipe**: The Database manages all recipes saved.
+   - **Recipe**: The Database manages all recipes saved.
 This provides the function to search for a specific recipe or to show a user his own or favorits recipes in connection with the user validation.
-   -**User**: The Authentication is also using the Database to validate users and to release user specific data.
+   - **User**: The Authentication is also using the Database to validate users and to release user specific data.

 ## Communication Channels
 1. **Client-Server Communication**: